SAP-samples/abap-cheat-sheets/21_XML_JSON.md

         city_to TYPE c length 20,
       END OF carrier_struc.

-DATA carriers_tab like TABLE OF carrier_struc WITH EMPTY KEY.
+DATA carriers_tab LIKE TABLE OF carrier_struc WITH EMPTY KEY.

 carrier_struc = VALUE #( carrier_id = 'AA' connection_id = '17' city_from = 'New York' city_to = 'San Francisco' ).
 carriers_tab = VALUE #( ( carrier_id = 'AZ' connection_id = '788' city_from = 'Rome' city_to = 'Tokyo' )